Controlling My Jack’s Alt-Stays Cabin

 You can also use the Google Nest screen, it’s easy to set temperatures and control the lights here.
 Just click the screen, go to ‘Home Control’, and choose the temperture on the heaters from there.

-Here’s also a couple of handy switches for the heated towel rail, and the shower!
+Here are also a couple of handy switches for the heated towel rail, and the shower!

 Note: the shower switch might be hiding behind the robes next to the utility cupboard!